 A lab for the electronics course allows students to experiment with a variety of analog and digital circuits, and even build microcomputers.
 The advanced labs support a large variety of experiments including cloud chamber, Cavendish balance, laser optics, bomb calorimeter, Compton Effect, photoelectric effect, radioisotopes, Michelson interferometer and optical pyrometer.
 The pre-engineering program is also supported by a mechanical shop with a mill, lathe and welding equipment.

 Funding for student research in engineering is made possible through the Arthur J. Bosch Endowment for Student Research, which supports collaborative research projects with faculty and alumni.
 Faculty provide students with many research and professional development opportunities including working alongside professors as student instructors and/or teaching assistants to enhance the learning experience of underclassmen.

 Faculty also provide letters of recommendation that make a vital difference in acceptance into summer engineering research/internship programs and graduate engineering programs.

-The physics department is licensed by the state of Iowa to own and use a plutonium-beryllium neutron source and a cesium gamma-ray source for experiments in nuclear physics.
-Our observatory with an 11-inch reflector telescope is located at an optimum site for students to observe stars and other celestial objects.
+The Central physics department is licensed by the state of Iowa to own and use a plutonium-beryllium neutron source and a cesium gamma-ray source for experiments in atomic and nuclear physics.
+The on-campus observatory with an 11-inch reflector telescope allows students to observe planets, stars and other celestial objects.

-Students are encouraged to study abroad with Central College to enhance their development as global citizens.
-Academic opportunities and internship programs also are available in Chicago, Washington, D.C., and New York City.
+Students are encouraged to study abroad with one of Central’s international programs to enhance their development as global citizens, or with partner programs in Chicago, Washington, D.C. or New York City.
 Learn more about Central’s study abroad programs.